ncee-dp-tech-sme/hexstrike-ai-docker/docker/BUILD.md

 | `NET_ADMIN` | Network configuration | Various network tools |

 **Note**: Running with `--privileged` is NOT recommended for security reasons.
+Run the container as `root` (default) or ensure your runtime allows adding these capabilities, otherwise tools such as nmap and masscan will fail to open raw sockets.

 ### Port Configuration